ZippoLag/InterviewCodeChallenge/Devlog.md

 # Intro

-Not that this is any kind of usual practice, but I usually keep some kind of "TO-DO" file in my local machine that never sees the light of day, but since it's been a day I've done a "personal" project I'll allow myself to leave a mix of changelog and to-do list over here.
+I usually keep some kind of private "TO-DO" file in my local machine, in this case I will use this file to keep track of my reasoning behind design choices as well as to have an order of priorities on what to work on.

 # Design Choices